corenel/torchsharp/README.md

-# torchsharp
+# TorchSharp
-Sharp Utilities for PyTorch.
+A set of sharp utilities for PyTorch.